FIRST PAGE

 From "Practicing Religion Scientifically" and "Doubt, Belief and Faith" by Yogananda

-To prop up the stance of rational inquiry, selectivity, and playing your cards to your ability (skilfully), here are some capsules from Yogananda's trilogy.
-He amply legitimates and also illustrates the approach to Yogananda I suggest is the most wholesome there is.
+To prop up the stance of rational inquiry, selectivity, and playing your cards to your ability (skilfully), here are some capsules from Yogananda's trilogy - a set of three books of talks and lectures by him.
+He legitimates and throws light on that approach to Yogananda I suggest is wholesome and welcome to rational minds and others altogether.

 An erroneous belief, if held to without scrutiny, develops into tenacious dogmatism [Yogananda, Dr 305]